dev-alanpangnz/registration-frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Theres a lot of validation in this project
+## There's a bit of validation in this project

 Please note that the frontend flow will be broken if company network firewall blocks email verification.
 The API must be running and must be able to send email verifications.